vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

-So far, I've mostly followed the above, and the only two donations I've made since adopting a donation budget have been to things that I deemed time-sensitive and that, at least at the margin at which I donated, seemed in my mind to beat fallback donation targets.
+So far, I've mostly followed the above, and the only two donations I've made since adopting a donation budget have been to things that I deemed time-sensitive and that, at least at the margin at which I donated, and based on my values and the information available to me at the time of donation, seemed in my mind to beat fallback donation targets.

 ### Downward update on existence of compelling and time-sensitive opportunities and my time availability to investigate them